-A bear crawl benefit is that it’s a true full-body exercise.
+Similar to other animalistic exercises, like the crab walk, a bear crawl benefit is that it’s a true full-body exercise.
 The bear crawl is a compound exercise, targeting multiple muscle groups at one time.
 It can be incorporated into a workout routine in a variety of ways, including as a dynamic bodyweight warm-up, to improve muscular strength and endurance, and to target core-specific work (more on this below).

 This movement, when done regularly, can help build full-body function, strength, and endurance.
 It's also an excellent bodyweight core exercise.